MobScripting/BoneFive/README.md

 # Written by MobTV
 Complex bone structure/injury system for FiveM

+Good News, I am planning on returning to development of BoneFive very soon.
+Stay tuned!

 This script is based heavily on the Mythic_Hospital script.
 Therefore, it does require mythic_progressbar, and mythic_notify.

 Dependencies: